The Aldi Kamodo BBQ is a cut-price rival chefs' favourite The Big Green Egg

-Aldi is launching a cut-price BBQ to rival chefs’ favourite The Big Green Egg

-Looking for a cheap alternative to the ultimate charcoal BBQ?
-Aldi has your summer cookout covered!

 We’re promised some perfect BBQ weather in the next few weeks.
 So Aldi couldn’t have timed its latest launch any better.
-Available to pre-order from 29th April, and to buy online from the 3rd May, the Aldi Kamado BBQ is one impressive outdoor oven.
+Available to pre-order now the Aldi Kamado BBQ is one impressive outdoor oven.
 In fact, it’s set to rival the Big Green Egg, which most grill aficionados rate as the ultimate charcoal BBQ.

 Need a new grill?
 See our buying guide to the best BBQs

 The original Big Green Egg is based on a 3,000-year-old Japanese Kamodo pot.
 Made from thick ceramic, it retains heat so well that one load of charcoal can stay hot all day.
 Celeb chef Jean-Christophe Novelli says it’s the closest thing to ‘cooking on an Aga in your garden’.

 It roasts chickens, cooks pizzas, smokes ribs and will turn out a succulent burger in 10 minutes.
 No wonder its list of fans is so long, and includes Michelin-starred chefs Sat Bains and Daniel Clifford.
 There was even one on Masterchef last week!
 Problem is, it’s not cheap.

 Search online and you’ll find that a Large Big Green Egg with shelves will set you back £1,415.
 Which poses a problem for the budget-conscious barbecuer.
 Until now, that is.